cortexlabs/cortex/docs/clusters/management/production.md

 See [here](../networking/load-balancers.md) for more information about the load balancers.

+### Workload load-balancing

+Depending on your application's requirements, you might have different needs from the cluster's api load balancer.
+By default, the api load balancer is a [Network load balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html) (NLB) that works at L4 and it's highly performant.
+Alternatively, a [Classic load balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/introduction.html) (ELB) can be set `api_load_balancer_type: elb` in your cluster config.
+An ELB works at both layers L4 and L7, but it's less performant.
+This choice can only be made before spinning up your cluster.

 ### Ensure node provisioning

 You can take advantage of the cost savings of spot instances and the reliability of on-demand instances by utilizing the `priority` field in node groups.
 You can deploy two node groups, one that is spot and another that is on-demand.
 Set the priority of the spot node group to be higher than the priority of the on-demand node group.
 This encourages the cluster-autoscaler to try to spin up instances from the spot node group first.
 If there are no more spot instances available, the on-demand node group will be used instead.